- Open Access

 where Δσ n is the magnitude of Δσ n .

-Comparison of the growth rates obtained with respect to those calculated using the percentage changes by Stokes et al.
+Table5 compares the growth rates obtained with respect to those calculated using the percentage changes reported by Stokes et al..
+We can note that a numerical error was obtained between 2.77% for Δσ n =0.1 MPa, and 3.73% for Δσ n = − 0.2 MPa.

 This paper presents a new computational model that describes the growth plate activity and simulates mechanically modulated bone growth under sustained axial loading.
 The inclusion of the growth plate alterations produced by mechanical loading is essential for the understanding of bone growth because we can describe and simulate the change of the growth rate, from a biological aspect, as a function of the chondrocyte proliferation and hypertrophy processes.
 In order to achieve that purpose, the model includes the growth plate alterations produced by axial sustained loading: the change in the thickness of the proliferative and hypertrophic cartilage was implemented by a parameterized two-dimensional domain; the change in the number of proliferative chondrocytes was implemented with a parameterized FE-mesh and the change in the final size of the hypertrophic chondrocyte was included as a growth function that depends on the stress in the preferential direction of growth.
 All of these alterations were described experimentally and reported in the published literature[4–6].